Black History Month Contest Results!

 “This contest means a lot to me because it’s important for us to continuously highlight African American history in schools,” Wynn said.
 “To see these students display how much they’ve been taught in school and to see how much research they’ve done to gain that knowledge, it’s inspiring.
 I’m really proud of the work Louisa County Public Schools is doing to bring out the best in our students.”

-The process of whittling the division competition down to the 15 finalists began in early February when all fifth-graders at LCPS were given a study guide and the option to take a 25-question online quiz.
-The top four scorers from each school were invited to the finale on Thursday.
+The process of whittling the division competition down to the 16 finalists began in early February when all fifth-graders at LCPS were given a study guide and the option to take a 25-question online quiz.
+The top four scorers from each school were invited to the finale on Tuesday.

 Straley also praised Wynn for his initiative and work to help organize the contest.

 “We talk about citizenship a lot here at Louisa County Public Schools, and Kerry embodies that quality,” Straley said.
-“He’s a fantastic role model for our students and he is someone I know our entire community takes a lot of pride in.
+“He’s a fantastic role model for our students, and he is someone I know our entire community takes a lot of pride in.
 He continues to donate his time and effort to make this world a better place, and we’re really thankful to have him as a member of our team.”

 For this year’s competition, LCPS Director of Elementary Education Heather Spaid served as the official announcer.
 Complete photos from the competition can be found at the school division’s website, which is lcps.k12.va.us.